Postgraduate Subject Descriptions

 MMC 933 - Case Studies in International Public Relation

-Description: This subject provides five ways for students to demonstrate the depth of their understanding of an area of knowledge, their skills, and their professionalism.
-Which one they select depends on work situation, concentration, and prior work in the core and elective subjects.
+This subject provides five ways for students to demonstrate the depth of their understanding of an area of knowledge, their skills, and their professionalism.
+Which one they select – from among Internship, Practicum, Thesis, Major Project, Professional Portfolio – depends on their work situation, specialization, and prior work in the core and elective subjects.
 Students will make a choice in consultation with their advisor and the program director.

 MARK904 - Marketing Management